Soft-Wet-Bot/heavens-door/CONTRIBUTING.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

-## Linting

-Linting is important before creating a PR.
-Running `npm run lint` will return syntax and formatting errors.
-Running `npm run lint:fix` will attempt to fix them.

 ## Commit Message